GenesisFR/HowToBecomeGoodAtShooters/README.md

 - HZP: hazard protection
 - IGN: in-game name
 - IH: Iron Horse raid
+- KWTD: know what to do
-- Leg: legendary
+- leg/lego: legendary
 - LF: looking for
-- LF2M: looking for 2 more
+- LF1M: looking for one more
 - LFG: looking for group
 - LZ: light zone
+- MA: Measured Assembly
 - max roll: max value for an attribute (orange background)
 - min-max: make a build completely godrolled
 - mm: matchmake
 - MMR: marksman rifle
 - mule: another character used to store extra items
+- NBB: Ninja Bike backpack
 - ND: Negotiator's Dilemma
 - OD: Ongoing Directive
+- ODZ: occupied dark zone
 - optimize: gradually increase the value of an attribute
+- Oreo: Ouroboros
 - PFE: protection from elites
+- PGC: Perfect Glass Cannon
 - proc: activate a talent (Programmed Random Occurrence)
 - rainbow: item with one attribute of each color
 - recalibrate: overwrite an attribute with another one from your library